smachin1000/coap_examples/README.md

 # coap_examples
-Sample Python client and server using the COaP protocol.
+Sample Python client and server using the CaAP protocol.

 # Install
 We use the txThings Python library from https://github.com/mwasilak/txThings.